pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 recommended to familiarize yourself with [compilation concepts](./compilation_concepts.md) first.

-Note that ABI appears for all distribution of binary artefacts, not just those compiled from C/C++.
+Note that ABI appears for all distribution of binary artifacts, not just those compiled from C/C++.
 The concepts are the same in all cases though, so for brevity, we restrict ourselves to these languages here.